Talk to an Expert

 Here’s where the academic evidence meets the reality of B2B software sales.

 The academic research confirms this at scale.
-A study of 2,938 enterprise software deals (averaging $850K each) found that salespeople gave away 4.3 percentage points in excess discounts — translating to 6.6% of total vendor revenue — primarily to manipulate deal timing for their commission benefit.
+A study of thousands of enterprise software deals found that salespeople gave away 4.3 percentage points in excess discounts (translating to 6.6% of total vendor revenue) primarily to manipulate deal timing for their commission benefit.
 Seventy-four percent of deals closed on the last day of the quarter, and deals closing late in quarter averaged 35-37% discounts versus 30% mid-quarter.

 This isn’t a few rogue reps.
 It’s structural.
 Non-linear quarterly commission plans create massive compensation differences for identical deals depending on timing.
-The same $250K deal might earn a salesperson $5K in an empty quarter versus $62.5K in a high-revenue quarter.
+The same deal can earn a salesperson an order of magnitude more in one quarter than another.
 The rational response is exactly what the data shows: offer deeper discounts to pull deals into the quarter where they help your comp plan the most.

-The B2B SaaS cognitive response study reinforces this: when IT professionals saw the lowest price ($75/user/month — less than half the acceptable range), they generated more counterarguments than support arguments and only 27% requested sales contact versus 64% at the mid-range price.
-Lower prices didn’t increase purchase intent — they reduced it.
-If discounting triggers the same cognitive rejection as overpricing, and the enterprise data shows salespeople are structurally incentivized to discount, then the WTP survey’s recommended price is being undermined by the very sales process it’s supposed to inform.
+The buyer-behavior research reinforces this.
+When the same buyers saw a price well below the credible range, they pushed back rather than leaned in, generating more objections than support and fewer requests to talk to sales.
+A bargain price didn’t raise purchase intent, it lowered it.
+If discounting triggers the same rejection as overpricing, and salespeople are structurally incentivized to discount, then the WTP survey’s recommended price is being undermined by the very sales process it’s supposed to inform.

 The compounding failure looks like this: